node-red/node-red-nodegen/docs/index.md

 The set of test cases is important in order to maintain the quality of the generated node in production use.
 Node generator outputs the template file ("test/node_spec.js") of test cases into the generated directory.
 You need to modify the following three lines, (1),(2) and (3) in the test case file.
-If Open API document does not contain hostname in "info" section, you need to write hostname as (4) in each test case manually.
+If OpenAPI document does not contain hostname in "info" section, you need to write hostname as (4) in each test case manually.

     vi node-red-contrib-swagger-petstore/test/node_spec.js